phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 ![action_combo](https://cloud.githubusercontent.com/assets/353180/9313435/02554d2a-44f1-11e5-8cd9-0aadd1e02b18.png)

 If your users clicks on the main body of the notification your app will be opened.
 However if they click on either of the action buttons the app will open (or start) and the specified JavaScript callback will be executed.
 In this case it is `app.emailGuests` and `app.snooze` respectively.
+If you set the `foreground` property to `true` the app will be brought to the front, if `foreground` is `false` then the callback is run without the app being brought to the foreground.

 ## Led in Notifications